KausarShangareeva/js-project-happy-thoughts/README.md

 # 😻 Happy Thoughts

 **Happy Thoughts** is a modern, interactive React app built during Technigo’s JavaScript Bootcamp (December 2025).
-The project allows users to read, like, and post positive thoughts, featuring dynamic content, interactive buttons, and responsive design.
+The project allows users to read, like, and post positive thoughts, featuring dynamic content, interactive buttons, and a responsive design.

 The live project is available on [Netlify](https://happy-thoughts-2025.netlify.app/)